Clarkson-Applied-Data-Science/2024_ia651_Yadav_Mahdi/README.md

 # Analysis On Default Credit Case Study

+***
-### Business Context - Banks primarily thrive on their money lending business.
+## Business Context - Banks primarily thrive on their money lending business.
 The more efficiently they can lend to individuals who repay with good interest, the better their revenue.
+* **

+### Objective : Building a model using the inputs/attributes which are general profile and historical records of a borrower to predict whether one is likely to have serious delinquency in the next 2 years
 * **
 ### Key Objectives: